ashtyn3/kpp/README.md

-# Simple Lambda (SL)
+# k++ (kpp)

-SL provides a way to write pure lambda and convert it to functional javascript.
-In the future the hope for SL is to be able to compile to more languages but at the moment only javascript is supported.
+Kpp provides a way to write pure lambda and convert it to functional javascript.
+In the future the hope for kpp is to be able to compile to more languages but at the moment only javascript is supported.

 ## Goals for the project